apache/dubbo-samples/4-governance/dubbo-samples-spring-boot-tracing/README.md

 # Overview

 This example demonstrates the basic usage of tracing in Dubbo application and report tracing information to zipkin.
-This example contains three parts, `dubbo-samples-spring-boot3-tracing-provider` , `dubbo-samples-spring-boot3-tracing-consumer` and `dubbo-samples-spring-boot3-tracing-interface`.
+This example contains three parts, `dubbo-samples-spring-boot-tracing-provider` , `dubbo-samples-spring-boot-tracing-consumer` and `dubbo-samples-spring-boot-tracing-interface`.

 Apache Dubbo has inbuilt tracing through [Micrometer Observations](https://micrometer.io/) and [Micrometer Tracing](https://github.com/micrometer-metrics/tracing).